Jakcrimson/jakcrimson.github.io/_tabs/about.md

 - 🌱 I’m currently learning artificial intelligence and it's applications to machine learning at the **University of Lille, France.**
 - 🔭 I’m currently working on a Twitter (X) Sentiment Analysis project if you want to check out the repository, it's pinned on my profile ;)
-- 🪐 **I will be conducting my master's thesis on reinforcement learning applied to game speed-running and multi-agent learning.**
+- 🪐 **I will be conducting my master's thesis on reinforcement learning applied to load-balancing in dynamic multi-agent environments.**
 - 👯 I’m looking to collaborate on various research projects involving reinforcement learning and image analysis.

 - 📫 How to reach me: linkedIn (https://www.linkedin.com/in/name-surname-479344195/) or my email : name.surname@protonmail.com